January 2026 Release

 Infrastructure Management

-Resolved an issue where tenant creation failed with an HTTP 500 error in self-hosted PCD deployments.
+Tenant creation no longer fails with an HTTP 500 error in self-hosted PCD deployments.

-Fixed proxy configuration issues for hypervisor services, eliminating the need for manual configuration file edits in proxied environments.
+Proxy configuration for hypervisor services is now handled automatically, eliminating the need to edit configuration files in proxied environments.

-Fixed misleading error messages when removing the image library role from hosts using local storage.
-The system now correctly enforces a single image library host in deployments without shared storage.
+Error messages when removing the image library role from hosts using local storage are now accurate.
+The system correctly enforces a single image library host in deployments without shared storage.

-VM HA now supports evacuating VMs from server groups with a hard affinity policy.
+VM High Availability now supports evacuating VMs from server groups configured with a hard affinity policy.

 PCD User Interface

-Resolved an issue where SSO users were unable to log in to PCD Grafana, enabling consistent authentication across the platform for customers using enterprise SSO integration.
+SSO users can now log in to PCD Grafana, enabling consistent authentication across the platform for customers using enterprise SSO integrations.

 Kubernetes on Private Cloud Director